Kui Xing: Folk beliefs

-As his form developed, people depicted Kui Xing's right foot standing on a character 鰲 (ao), a giant turtle, in reference to a traditional saying, 獨佔鰲頭, "to stand lonely on the aos head", meaning coming in first in examinations), his left foot support a ladle, a writing brush in his hand, and his body full of vigor and life.
+As his form developed, people depicted Kui Xing's right foot standing on a character 鰲 (ao), a giant turtle, in reference to a traditional saying, 獨佔鰲頭, "to stand lonely on the aos head", meaning coming in first in examinations), his left foot supports an inkpot, a writing brush in his hand, and his body full of vigor and life.
 Stylized calligraphy of Confucian adages often compose his torso.

 Artists have also depicted the ao on which Kui Xing stands as a giant fish (see the image of a temple in Xinwupu, Hubei), or as a realistic-looking turtle (e.g., the statue near Bijiacheng - the "Brush-rest wall" - in Changde, Hunan).

-Kui Xing (standing on the viewer's right, on top of a fish-like Ao), in a Quanzhou temple dedicated to Tu Di Gong.